mbukovina127/ZNEUS-Covid-19/doc/Documentation.md

 ## Model Development

+## Data Splitting

+Our cleaned dataset was large so we could afford to have a substantial validation and test set without sacrificing training data.
+- **Training set**: 90%
+- **Test set**: 10%
+  - 50% validation + 50% final test

 ### Model Architecture
 A fully connected feed-forward neural network was implemented in **PyTorch** for binary classification.
 We developed a reusable function for dynamically constructing neural networks with varying numbers of layers and hidden units, allowing for flexible **hyperparameter sweeping**.